Ritchie91/Bash_Scripting_course/README.md

 # Bash_Scripting_course
-These are all of the scripts of the Platzi Bash course.
+These are all of the scripts of the Bash course.